jf-godbout/jf-godbout.github.io/_pages/about.md

 Disinformation, Polarization, and Text as Data
 ======
-My most recent work studies political polarization and the spread of misinformation in online societies with the [Complex Data Lab](https://complexdatalabmcgill.github.io).
-The lab's goal is to develop methodologies for analyzing these social and political issues by leveraging techniques in large language models, graph mining, as well as unsupervised and supervised learning.
-Our interdisciplinary research team brings together a group of computer scientists from [Mila](https://mila.quebec/en/) and political scientists from the [Université de Montréal](https://pol.umontreal.ca/accueil/) and [McGill](https://www.mcgill.ca/politicalscience/).
-You can find out more about these projects [here](https://www.complexdatalab.com/poli-sci/) and in my [current research section](https://jf-godbout.github.io/publications/).
+I’m co-director of AI4, the **AI Institute for Information Integrity**.
+My most recent work studies political polarization and the spread of misinformation in online societies.
+At the Institute, we foster a safe, open space for online public discourse and develop methodologies that leverage large language models, graph mining, and both unsupervised and supervised learning to analyze information integrity, prototype social simulations for ethical and efficient defenses, and measure ideology and polarization.
+Our interdisciplinary team brings together computer scientists at [Mila](https://mila.quebec/en/) and political scientists at the [Université de Montréal](https://pol.umontreal.ca/accueil/) and [McGill](https://www.mcgill.ca/politicalscience/).
+You can find out more about these projects [here](https://www.ai4.institute/](https://www.ai4.institute/publications/).

 Parliamentary Voting Records and Canadian Political Development
 ======